 The world is my image.
 I am a camera.
 My memory tells me that from an early age, even before I was interested in pursuing photography as a hobby, that I was framing and composing my particular view of the world.

-Currently my main camera is a Canon EOS-R acquired at Christmastime in 2020.
+Currently my main camera is a Canon EOS R5 purchased in November 2024, replacing my Canon EOS-R acquired at Christmastime in 2020.
 I have multiple lenses, including telephoto and wide angle.
-I usually have my camera set up for Auto Exposure Bracketing and shoot three exposures in RAW for HDR (high dynamic range) processing, using Photomatix Pro and Photoshop CC software to create one of my images.
+I usually have my camera set up for Auto Exposure Bracketing and shoot three exposures in RAW for HDR (high dynamic range) processing, using Photomatix Pro, Topaz Photo AI, and Adobe Photoshop software to create one of my images.

 It takes at least 15 minutes and can take hours to create my images.
-I try to get out and shoot on weekends when the weather is good and have been taking "Photo Expeditions" around Southern California since 2004.
+I try to get out as much as I can when the weather is good and have been taking "Photo Expeditions" around Southern California since 2004.
 Before I retired in November 2022, I would spend at least a couple of hours each morning before going in to work on photo processing and posting to my social media sites, Facebook and Flickr.

 Now during retirement I'm spending a lot of time traveling and taking pictures.
+In my first two years of retirement, I've taken international trips to Portugal, Japan, Czechia, Austria, and Hungary.
+I'm planning to visit England in March of 2025.
 I sell my prints and merch here on my personal website.

 MY HISTORY AS A PHOTOGRAPHER